katean004/burger-logger/README.md

 In the terminal of the server, run "node server.js" or "npm start" and note any errors.

 ## Usage
-Run "npm start" in the terminal and answer prompted questions.
-Refer to walkthrough video.
+Run "npm start" in the terminal and go to localhost: 8080 or Heroku to utilize web page.

 ## License
 MIT License